btcjon/tv2mt4/readme.txt

-Additional Order Type messages that we need to add logic to handle
+Additional Order Type messages that we need to add logic to handle (refactoring done. see notes below)

 the string below is order-type=long but our logic is not yet capable of parsing it correctly 6700960415957,long,XAUUSD.PRO,risk=0.1,comment=”Sv3-1”